 Get Healthy Tips Sent to Your Phone!

-Eager to reduce her dependency on blood thinners, in March 2019 Barbara became the 10th patient at UPMC Altoona to receive a WATCHMAN implant from Dr. Jabbour.
-He has now performed nearly 200 procedures.
+Eager to reduce her dependency on blood thinners, in March 2019 Barbara became the 10th patient at UPMC to receive the implant from Dr. Jabbour.
+He has now performed more than 200 procedures.

-“After an overnight stay at UPMC Altoona, I was able to go home with very minor restrictions,” says Barbara.
+“After an overnight stay at UPMC, I was able to go home with very minor restrictions,” says Barbara.
 “It was very simple and painless.”